Gu Jiegang: Doubting antiquity

 During his stay in Suzhou, he corresponded with linguist Qian Xuantong on the myths and tropes of ancient Chinese history, questioning the historicity of figures such as the Three Sovereigns and Five Emperors.
 In 1923, he collected and published his letters as an article in the supplement to the Shanghai Nuli Zhoubao, which he edited while Hu was ill.
 This article outlined his stratification theory on ancient Chinese history; Gu wrote that many elements of ancient Chinese history had their origin in layers of ancient myths, which were later manipulated to adhere to Confucian principles beginning in the Qin and Han periods.
 Although other scholars such as Kang Youwei had dismissed ancient figures such as Emperor Yao and Emperor Shun as mythical, Gu went beyond Kang's views to state that such myths had no symbolic normative use in the present.
-The publication of these letters resulted in a large amount of responses from both supporters and opponents of his views across various major journals and newspapers, pitting the emerging Doubting Antiquity School against the more conservative historians, a movement sometimes labeled "Believing Antiquity School (信古派).
+The publication of these letters resulted in a large number of responses from both supporters and opponents of his views across various major journals and newspapers, pitting the emerging Doubting Antiquity School against the more conservative historians, a movement sometimes labeled "Believing Antiquity School (信古派).
 Gu compiled his article and its responses into the first volume of his Gushi Bian (古史辨 (Debates on Ancient History)), which would ultimately become a seven-volume work published from 1926 to 1944.

 Gu (third from right) with editors and contributors to the Weekly Review of the Institute of Sinology, 1924.
 Hu Shih stands by him, fourth from right.